Shunyang2018/plot_msms_accurate/README.md

 # plot_msms

-edit for ms/ms file
+Edit for ms/ms file
 *************************
-last modified on Dec 16th 2020
+Last modified on Dec 16th 2020
 - match the correct format for jdx file.

 ## To use